2bmio/doc/RH124/02-Accessing-the-Command-Line.md

 virtual console that is not currently being used by a login session.
 >
 > a headless server might have a login prompt provided by its serial console, running on a serial port which is connected to a networked console server for remote access to the serial console.

+### Logging in over the Network

+> Secure Shell (SSH) provide by OpenSSH as a program get a shell prompt on a remote system.
+>
+> ssh command encrypts the connection to secure the communication
+>
+> ssh best practictice include public key authentication `[user@host ~]$ ssh -i mylab.pem remoteuser@remotehost` the private key must have 600 permission, to achive that use chmod 600 mylab.pem
+>
+> Each time you connect to a remote host with ssh, the remote host sends ssh its host key to authenticate itself and to help set up encrypted communication.
+The ssh-agent use ~/.ssh/known_hosts